Overview

 Learning and Sharing Product Descriptions

-- Fire Paths Report - Historical analysis, future projects, and policy recommendations review across livelihood systems in wildfire response, landscape resilience, and fire adapted communities.
+- Fire Paths Report - A synthesis of historical analysis, future projections, and policy recommendations across livelihood systems in wildfire response, landscape resilience, and fire adapted communities.

-- Enacting Change Interviews - Interviews with practitioners, organizational leaders, theorizers, and other subject matter experts to explore how to advance key workforce issues.
-The Research Needs Survey will help inform who we interview as well as how we share our research.
+- Enacting Change for Fire Futures Report - A series of interviews with practitioners, organizational leaders, theorizers, and other subject matter experts to explore how to advance key workforce issues.
+Also includes results from the Fire Workforce Needs Assessment survey that was distributed summer 2025.

-- Portrait Series - Share stories of people who are interested in or working in the wildland fire field, as well as experiences, visions, and needs for the future.
-Interested in sharing your story?
-Contact Kyle Trefny.
+- Portrait Series and Zine - A collection of photographs of people who are interested in or working in the wildland fire field, as well as quotes about their experiences, visions, and needs for the future.

-- Project Wide Synthesis and Recommendations - Share cross-cutting themes across the various parts of Fire Resilience Futures, as well as policy, investment, and organizing recommendations.
+- Project-wide Synthesis and Takeaways Report - A summary of cross-cutting themes and key-takeaways across the various parts of Fire Resilience Futures, as well as policy, investment, and organizing recommendations.

 Questions?